learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Introduction

-In this lab, you'll build upon previous lessons on precision, recall and accuracy and create a confusion matrix visualization.
-You may remember seeing confusion matrices from our KNN work!
-Now, we'll put that together into a more cohesive visual using matplotlib.
+In this lab, you'll build upon the previous lesson on confusion matrices and create a confusion matrix visualization using matplotlib.

 ## Objectives

 You will be able to:
-* Understand and assess precision recall and accuracy of classifiers
+* Create visualizations of a confusion matrix
-* Evaluate classification models using various metrics
+* Interpret a confusion matrix to assess model performance

 ## Confusion matrices
 Recall that the confusion matrix represents the counts (or normalized counts) of our True Positives, False Positives, True Negatives and False Negatives.
 This can further be visualized when analyzing the effectiveness of our classification algorithm.

 Here's an example of generating a confusion matrix:
 ![](./images/confusion_matrix2.png)